On the design of new classes of fixed-time stable systems with predefined upper bound for the settling time: Introduction

-In recent years, dynamical systems exhibiting convergence to their origin in some finite time, independent of the initial condition of the system, have attracted a great deal of attention.
-For this class of dynamical systems, their origin is said to be fixed-time stable, which is a stronger notion of finite-time stability~\cite{Bhat2000FiniteTimeSO,Moulay2006}, because in the latter the settling time is, in general, an unbounded function of the initial condition of the system.
-A Lyapunov differential inequality for an autonomous system to exhibit fixed-time stability was presented in~\cite{Polyakov2012}, together with an Upper Bound of the Settling Time (\textit{UBST}) of the system trajectory.
-However, such an upper estimate is too conservative~\cite{Aldana-Lopez2018}.
-Only recently, non-conservative \textit{UBST} have been derived~\cite{Parsegov2012,Aldana-Lopez2018} for some scenarios.
-An alternative characterization, based on homogeneity theory, was proposed in~\cite{Andrieu2008,Polyakov2016}.
-Although it is a powerful tool for the design of high order fixed-time stable systems, it poses a challenging design problem for time constrained scenarios, since an \textit{UBST} is often unknown.
+A Lyapunov differential inequality for an autonomous system to exhibit fixed-time stability was presented in~\citep{Polyakov2012,Zuo2016}, together with an Upper Bound of the Settling Time (\textit{UBST}) of the system trajectory.
+However, such an upper estimate is too conservative~\citep{Aldana-Lopez2018}.
+Only recently, non-conservative \textit{UBST} has been derived~\citep{Parsegov2012,Aldana-Lopez2018} for some scenarios.
+An alternative characterization, based on homogeneity theory, was proposed in~\citep{Andrieu2008,Polyakov2016,Tian2018fixedb}.
+Although it is a powerful tool for the design of high order fixed-time stable algorithms, it poses a challenging design problem for time constrained scenarios, since an \textit{UBST} is often unknown.
 Thus, the design of fixed-time stable systems where an \textit{UBST} is set a priori explicitly as a parameter of the system, as well as the reduction/elimination of the conservativeness of an \textit{UBST}, is of great interest.
-This problem has been partially addressed for autonomous systems, mainly focusing on the class of systems proposed in~\cite{Polyakov2012,Sanchez-Torres2018,Jimenez-Rodriguez2018a}, see, e.g., ~\cite{Aldana-Lopez2018,Sanchez-Torres2018,Aldana-Lopez2018a}; and for non-autonomous systems, mainly focusing on time-varying gains that either become singular~\cite{Morasso1997,Song2018,Becerra2018,Wang2018,Yucelen2018,Kan2017} or induce Zeno behavior~\cite{Liu2018,Ning2018b} as the predefined-time is reached.
+This problem has been partially addressed for autonomous systems see, e.g.,~\citep{Aldana-Lopez2018,Sanchez-Torres2018,Aldana-Lopez2018a}, mainly focusing on the class of systems proposed in~\citep{Polyakov2012,Sanchez-Torres2018,Jimenez-Rodriguez2018a}; and for non-autonomous systems, mainly focusing on time-varying gains that either become singular~\citep{Morasso1997,Song2018,Becerra2018,Wang2018,Yucelen2018,Kan2017} or induce Zeno behavior~\citep{Liu2018,Ning2018b} as the predefined-time is reached.